fredjnam/spacedebris/README.md

 # spacedebris

-To run the code, open the folder in terminal in the spacedebris folder!
+To open the HTML file, open the folder in terminal in the spacedebris folder!

 Then, run the code below in the terminal.